bryanoliveira11/Django-Boilerplate-Repo/README.md

 * A boilerplate for django project with axes, cors and debug toolbar.

-- Just clone this repo with " git clone repo_url"
+- Just clone this repo with " git clone https://github.com/bryanoliveira11/Django-Boilerplate-Repo.git "
 - Change the "PROJECT_NAME" to your project name
 - Run " pip install -r requirements.txt "
 - Run " python manage.py migrate "